Board Members

 Ben DeMaria '05

-Ben DeMaria is a special counsel for the U.S. Commodity Futures Trading Commission, the primary U.S. regulator for futures, swaps, and other financial derivatives.
-He currently serves as counsel to a CFTC commissioner and has previously authored multiple major rulemakings and other official publications.
-Prior to his time at the CFTC, Ben was an associate in the asset management practice group in the Washington, D.C. office of a large international law firm.
+Ben DeMaria is an attorney for the Federal Deposit Insurance Corporation, where he is a member of the legal team that specializes in the resolution of failed banks.
+In this role, and while previously working for another Federal financial regulator, he has authored multiple major rulemakings and other official publications.
+Prior to his government career, Ben was an associate in the asset management practice group in the Washington, D.C. office of a large international law firm.

-Ben graduated cum laude from William & Mary in 2005 with a degree in international relations and a minor in economics, and was awarded membership in the Pi Sigma Alpha National Political Science Honor Society.
-While at William & Mary, he was active in greek life, was a member of the Student Alumni Council (today known as Students for University Advancement), and interned with the United States Senate.
-Ben graduated magna cum laude from American University Washington College of Law in 2008, where he was a member of the American University Law Review and was elected to the Order of the Coif.
+Ben graduated from William & Mary in 2005 with a degree in international relations and a minor in economics.
+While at William & Mary, he was active in Greek life, was a member of the Student Alumni Council (today known as Students for University Advancement), and interned in the United States Senate.
+Ben graduated from American University, Washington College of Law in 2008, where he was a member of the American University Law Review and was elected to the Order of the Coif.

 Ben served as president of the William & Mary Washington, D.C.
-Alumni Chapter from 2015 - 2019 and was on the board of the D.C.
-Chapter from 2013 - 2019.
+Alumni Chapter from 2015-2019 and was a member of the D.C.
+Chapter board from 2013-2019.
 During his time as president, the D.C.
 Chapter greatly expanded its alumni programming in the Washington, D.C. area and received five William & Mary Alumni Association accolades in recognition of its success.
 Ben also serves as a class ambassador and was on the For the Bold Campaign regional committee for the Washington, D.C. area.
 In 2019, Ben received the Douglas N. Morton Alumni Service Award for his distinguished service to William & Mary.

 Jesse Ferguson '03